| Unfortunately, there

 use X Plane for the event are welcome to do so, but the event organisers are not

 responsible for providing the flight situation files in a format other than for MSFS.
+Eligible Aircraft3.
+Participants may fly any radial or other piston engined aircraft of

 their choice.
 Turboprop, turbojet, turbofan and other such engined aircraft are not